Stanley Price Weir: Early military service

 Weir enlisted in the part-time South Australian Volunteer Military Force in March 1885, joining the 1st Battalion, Adelaide Rifles, as a private.
 By 1890, he had been promoted to colour sergeant.
 He was commissioned as a lieutenant in the 3rd Battalion, Adelaide Rifles, on 19 March 1890, and was promoted to captain on 25 May 1893.
 When the South African War broke out he volunteered for service with the South Australian Bushmen's Corps, but mounted officers were preferred, and he was not selected.

 On 1 July 1903, the Adelaide Rifles became the 10th Infantry Regiment of the Commonwealth Military Forces, and Weir was appointed adjutant.
 He was promoted to major on 1 January 1904, and appointed as regimental second-in-command.
 He was awarded the Long Service and Good Conduct Medal in 1905, and the Volunteer Officers' Decoration in 1908.
 On 22 June 1908, Weir was promoted to lieutenant colonel and appointed the commanding officer of the 10th Infantry Regiment.
 On 1 January 1912, he was transferred to the unattached list but this only lasted until 1 July, when the universal training scheme was introduced.
 He was soon appointed to command the 19th Infantry Brigade, and on 9 September 1913 he was promoted to colonel.

 World War I

-On 12 August 1914, Weir received a telegram from Colonel Ewen Sinclair-Maclagan, the designated commander of the 3rd Brigade, offering him the command of the 10th Battalion.
+On 12 August 1914, after the outbreak of the First World War, Weir received a telegram from Colonel Ewen Sinclair-MacLagan, the designated commander of the 3rd Brigade, offering him the command of the 10th Battalion.
 Weir promptly accepted, and on 17 August was appointed as a lieutenant colonel in the Australian Imperial Force (AIF), making him the first South Australian to be commissioned in the AIF.
 He retained his rank of colonel in the part-time forces in an honorary capacity.